-- Add 1 tablespoon of salt to the pot of potatoes.
+- Add the salt to the pot of potatoes.
 Stir.
-Bring to a boil on high heat, then reduce heat to simmer.
+Bring to a boil on high heat, then reduce the heat to simmer.
 Cover potatoes and simmer for 25 minutes.

 - When the potatoes are done, drain the water out of the pot.
 Then mash the potatoes.